-If these symptoms have lasted for two weeks or more then there is a probability that you are suffering from Depression like 25% of the global population.
-To opt for depression counseling, start by finding a counselor near you.
+If these symptoms have lasted for two weeks or more, then there is a probability that you are suffering from Depression, like 25% of the global population.
+To opt for depression counselling, start by finding a counsellor near you.

 Difference Between Grief and Depression

-If you are feeling low without any of the above symptoms then it could be just sadness or grief and not depression that you may be experiencing.
-Grief, as we all know, could be a result of losing a person, a job, a relationship or a similar experience that instills a feeling of loss.
-The grieving process is natural and unique to each individual and shares some of the same features of depression.
-Both grief and depression may involve intense sadness and withdrawal from usual activities.
-They are also different in important ways:
+If you are feeling low without any of the above symptoms, then it could be just sadness or grief and not Depression that you may be experiencing.
+As we all know, suffering could result from losing a person, a job, a relationship or a similar experience that instils a feeling of loss.
+The grieving process is natural and unique to each individual and shares some of the same features of Depression.
+Both grief and Depression may involve intense sadness and withdrawal from usual activities, and they are also different in important ways:

 Grief vs Depression: The Difference Between Grief and Depression

 |In grief, painful feelings come in waves, often mixed with positive memories of the deceased.||In Depression, mood and interest (pleasure) are decreased for more than two weeks.|

 |In grief, self-esteem is usually maintained.||In Depression, feelings of worthlessness and self-loathing are common.|